ibm-watson-iot/iot-java/README.md

 * org - Your organization ID
 * id - The unique ID of your application within your organization
-* auth-method - Method of authentication (the only value currently supported is ìapikeyî)
+* auth-method - Method of authentication (the only value currently supported is ‚Äúapikey‚Äù)
-* auth-key - API key (required if auth-method is ìapikeyî)
+* auth-key - API key (required if auth-method is ‚Äúapikey‚Äù)
-* auth-token -  API key token (required if auth-method is ìapikeyî)
+* auth-token -  API key token (required if auth-method is ‚Äúapikey‚Äù)

 ```java
         Properties options = new Properties();